Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: System Model

 where $L$ is the number of paths, and $\alpha_{l}$, $\tau_l$ and $v_l$ denote the complex gain, delay and Doppler shift of the $l$-th path, respectively \cite{ref5}.
 For simplicity, we assume that each RE experiences time-invariant flat channel fading \cite{senol_tsp_21}.
 By sampling the channel with the period of $T_{\rm{O}}$ in time domain and $\Delta f$ in frequency domain, the discrete channel matrix $\mathbf{H}_{\rm{c}} \in \mathbb{C}^{M \times {N_c}}$ corresponding to different REs within the OFDM frame can be written as

 which is assumed to be perfectly estimated and predicted.
-At the receiving end, after the analog-to-digital (A/D) conversion, CP removal and DFT operation, the received signal matrix $\mathbf{Y}_{\rm{c}} \in \mathbb{C}^{M\times N_c}$ is obtained, which can be written as
+At the receiving (Rx) end, after the analog combining, the Rx RF chain, the analog-to-digital (A/D) conversion, CP removal and DFT operation, the received signal matrix $\mathbf{Y}_{\rm{c}} \in \mathbb{C}^{M\times N_c}$ is obtained, which can be written as